Cognitive Behavioral Therapy (CBT) in Naples, Estero & Fort Myers

 Our Treatment Approach

-Cognitive Behavioral Therapy is one of the most widely researched and effective forms of psychotherapy.
-It is built on a straightforward idea: the way we think affects the way we feel, and the way we feel affects the way we behave.
+CBT is built on a straightforward idea: the way we think affects the way we feel, and the way we feel affects the way we behave.
+If you are new to this approach, our guide on what CBT therapy is and how it works provides a helpful overview.
 By changing unhelpful thoughts and behaviors, we can change how we feel.
+This framework, first articulated by Aaron Beck and refined over decades of research (Beck, 2011, Cognitive Behavior Therapy: Basics and Beyond), remains the foundation of how our therapists work with clients today.

 At Florida Coast Counseling, our CBT-trained therapists work with you to identify the specific thoughts and beliefs that are causing distress.
 This is not about "thinking positive" or pretending problems do not exist.
 It is about learning to see your thoughts more clearly, evaluate them honestly, and respond to situations in ways that serve you better.